SUNET/docker-sigval/README.md

 sigval-service.ui.enalbe-signed-data-view  |  If set to `false`, no option to see signed version of the document will be displayed sigval-service.ui.show-loa  |  If set to `false`, the resulting Level of Assurance URI will not be shown in the result sigval-service.ui.display-downloaded-svt-pdf  |  If `true`, the download PDF SVT option will cause the received document to be displayed in the browser.
-If set to `false`, the document will not be shown, but downloaded directly to the default download location. sigval-service.ui.display-downloaded-svt-xml  | Same as previous for XML documents. sigval-service.ui.downloaded-svt-suffix  | Set the suffix to append to SVT enhanced documents.
+If set to `false`, the document will not be shown, but downloaded directly to the default download location. sigval-service.ui.display-downloaded-svt-xml  | Same as above for XML documents. sigval-service.ui.downloaded-svt-suffix  | Set the suffix to append to SVT enhanced documents.
 The suffix will be placed just before the document file extension.
 E.g.  filename{suffix}.xml or  filename{suffix}.pdf.
 Default setting is ".svt" as suffix. sigval-service.svt.issuer-enabled  | Set to true to enable the SVT issuer, offering the service to extend validated signed documents with an SVT token. sigval-service.svt.validator-enabled  | Set to true to enable SVT validation of signed documents that has been enahnced with SVT.

-## 2.3 Trust configuration
+### 2.3 Trust configuration

 The signature validation service provide individual trust configuraiton for 3 types of signed objets